yfq-yy/GSNet/README.md

 '''bash scripts/Flops_NAS_cifar_params1M.sh scripts/GradNorm_NAS_cifar_params1M.sh scripts/NASWOT_NAS_cifar_params1M.sh scripts/Params_NAS_cifar_params1M.sh scripts/Random_NAS_cifar_params1M.sh scripts/Syncflow_NAS_cifar_params1M.sh scripts/TE_NAS_cifar_params1M.sh scripts/Zen_NAS_cifar_params1M.sh '''
 ### Designing the object detection network, GSNet.
 After the search stage, we got the structure of backbone.
-According to the result, we can modify the backbone based on nanodet.
+According to the result, we construct a backbone network and a Ghost-PAN feature fusion module and detection heads are added to complete the design of the lightweight object detection network, GSNet.
+Of course, we can also modify the backbone based on nanodet.
+In addition, we have uploaded a new xx.py that is the whole network structure of GSNet.